view-components/grids/README.md

 ```
 This command uses web-server bundled with PHP.

-Now, open [http://localhost:8000](http://localhost:8000) in browser (for Windows users it will be opened automatically after starting web-server).
+Now, open [http://localhost:8000](http://localhost:8000) in the browser (for Windows users it will be opened automatically after starting web-server).

 ## Testing